dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-vs-pipelines.md

 ### Feature comparison

-The following table is current as of November 2021.
+The following table is current as of January 2023 and is not an exhaustive list of features.

 |Feature|Description|GitHub Actions|Azure Pipelines|
 |-------|-----------|--------------|---------------|